 - SASP director exemption based on documented extenuating circumstances.

-- Black Male Initiative (BMI) requirement of 15 hours of academic support/
+- Black Male Institute (BMI) requirement of 15 hours of academic support/

 supplemental instruction (includes ACA 100 or BMI retreat, SASP/FYE/DEV